BrunoKaiser/IDIV/programms/SAStoLua/readme_SAStoLua.txt

 4. SAS_include_proc_Lua.sas

 This SAS programm contains a Lua script.
 This Lua script collects the macro variables as needed for Lua replacement.
+It executes in SAS with the Proc Lua procedure.

 5. SAS_data_flows.lua